 But what these people don’t know is that ideas by themselves have no value.
 It’s all about the execution.
 How you apply your idea and turn it into a final product is what defines its success.
 The most popular products we use today weren’t new.

 For example, before Facebook there was Myspace.
-The way Facebook worked on its idea is reason behind its success and led to winning over other competitors.
+The way Facebook worked on its idea is the reason behind its success and led to winning over other competitors.
 This example applies to other products too.

 So forget about how to protect your idea and find a way to execute it successfully instead.

-2. More features means success
+2. More features mean success

 This myth is widely spread.
 Adding more features to your app doesn’t mean it’s going to succeed.
 What’s worse is that many people think copying a great app and stacking some additional features will lead to huge success and take over the market.